yoch/sparse-som/README.md

 ## Build

 The simplest way to build the cli tools from the main directory : `cd src && make all`.
 After the compilation terminates, the resulting executables may be found in the `build` directory.

 GCC is reccomended, but you can use another compiler if you want.
 C++11 support is required.
+OpenMP support is required to take advantage of parallelism (sparse-bsom).

 ## Install

-...
+####

+No install required.

 #### Python